-This is the steepest hike in Canyonlands.
-There are rough switchbacks and sheer cliff drop offs.
+This is the steepest hike in Canyonlands Islands in the Sky.
+There are rough switchbacks and sheer cliff drop-offs.
 This hike is not good for kids or those who do not like heights.

 Orange Cliffs Overlook is a quick stop.
 You can easily get out of the car and take a look at the views and head on to the Grand View Point Overlook.

-More Hikes at Canyonlands If You Have Time
+More of the Best Hikes at Canyonlands Island in the Sky - If You Have Time

 There are two main roads at Canyonlands Island in the Sky area.
 The first is directly south of the visitor center and will take you to Mesa Arch, all of the overlooks, and ends at the Grand View Point Overlook.

 This is the path that we took.
-We spent half a day exploring the park and were able to do everything we wanted along this path.
+We spent half a day exploring and hiking in Canyonlands National Park and were able to do everything we wanted along this path.

-The second road leads to more moderate hikes such as: Upheaval Dome, Whale Rock, and Aztecx Butte.
+The second road leads to more moderate hikes such as Upheaval Dome, Whale Rock, and Aztecs Butte.